 - a.
 The mineral resource is recovered before development commences; or - b.
-There is an overriding need for the development and prior extraction cannot reasonably be undertaken; or - c.
-The developer satisfactorily demonstrates that the extraction of the mineral is impracticable, uneconomic or environmentally unacceptable; or - d.
-The scale and location of the development would have no significant impact on the possible working of the resource: or - e.
-It is temporary development and can be implemented and the site restored within the timescale the mineral is likely to be required. - 7.97 In accordance with national planning policy the LDP should safeguard aggregates and primary and secondary coal resources from permanent development that would sterilise the mineral resource.
-It should be noted that, according to MPPW, safeguarding "does not necessarily indicate an acceptance of working, but that the location and quality of the mineral is known, and that the environmental constraints associated with extraction have been considered" (WAG:2010 para.
-13). - 7.98 In most instances, development may proceed within safeguarding areas as long as developers demonstrate the resource in question is either of poor quality/quantity and would not be economical to exploit, or the nature of the development in question would not prejudice exploitation of the resource.
+The developer satisfactorily demonstrates that the extraction of the mineral is impracticable, uneconomic or environmentally unacceptable; or - c.
+The scale and location of the development would have no significant impact on the possible working of the resource: or - d.
+It is temporary development and can be implemented and the site restored within the timescale the mineral is likely to be required. - 7.92 In accordance with national planning policy the LDP should safeguard aggregates and primary and secondary coal resources from permanent development that would sterilise the mineral resource.
+It should be noted that, according to MPPW, safeguarding 'does not necessarily indicate an acceptance of working, but that the location and quality of the mineral is known, and that the environmental constraints associated with extraction have been considered' (WG: 2010 paragraph 13). - 7.93 In most instances, development may proceed within safeguarding areas as long as developers demonstrate the resource in question is either of poor quality/quantity and not be economical to exploit, or the nature of the development in question would not prejudice exploitation of the resource.
 Details of how the safeguarding areas have been identified are contained in the Mineral Background Paper.